adamsilver/fdpb/03-book-a-flight.md

 **Select box and text box notes**

-- Even though users will no longer interact with the select box, it's still a necessary part of the control.
+Even though users will no longer interact with the select box, we can't remove it completely.
 If we were to remove the select box from the Document (or hide it with `display: none;`) then its value wouldn't be sent to the server upon submission.
 This is important because the text box `value` differs from the select box `value` that will be submitted.

-- To hide the select box without stopping its value from being submitted involves a number of combined techniques.
-The `visually-hidden` class and `aria-hidden="true"` attribute (as first set out in chapter 2, “Checkout”) hides the select box visually and aurally (by screen readers).
-And the `tabindex="-1"` attribute stops keyboard users from being able to focus it.
+Hiding the select box while still having its value submitted involves a number of techniques in combination.
+The `visually-hidden` class and `aria-hidden="true"` attribute (as first set out in chapter 2, “Checkout”) hides the select box from sighted and screen reader users respectively.
+The `tabindex="-1"` attribute stops keyboard users from being able to focus it.

-- The select box `id` attribute is transferred to the text box because we want the label to be assocated with the text box.
+Note, the select box `id` attribute is transferred over to the text box because the label must be assocated to it so that its read out in screen readers and increases the hit area of the control as explained in chapter 1.
 The select box, however, no longer needs an `id`—it's effectively become a hidden input.
-- Inversly, the `name` attribute isn't needed on the text box because it's used purely for interaction purposes and it's value is a proxy to the select box.
+Inversly, the `name` attribute isn't needed on the text box because its value isn't sent to the server—it's purely for interaction purposes and is used as a proxy to set the select box value.

-- The `role="combobox"` attribute will mean the text box is announced as a combo box instead.
+The `role="combobox"` attribute means the control is announced as a combo box instead.
 A combo box, according to MDN[^], is “an edit control with an associated list box that provides a set of predefined choices.”
-- The `aria-autocomplete="list"` attribute tells users that a list of options will appear.
-- The `aria-expanded` attribute tells users whether the menu is expanded or collapsed by toggling it's value between `true` and `false`.
+The `aria-autocomplete="list"` attribute tells users that a list of options will appear.
+The `aria-expanded` attribute tells users whether the menu is expanded or collapsed by toggling it's value between `true` and `false`.

-- The `autocomplete="off"` attribute stops browsers making their own suggestions which would interfere with those offered by the component itself.
-- The `autocapitalize="none"` attribute stops some browsers from autocapitalising the first letter.
-More on this is in the next chapter.
+The `autocomplete="off"` attribute stops browsers from showing their own suggestions which would interfere with those offered by the component itself.
+Finally, the `autocapitalize="none"` attribute stops browsers from autocapitalising the first letter.
+Something we'll look at in detail in the next chapter.

 **Menu notes**

-- The `role="list"` attribute denotes that this element contains one or more options each with a `role="option"` attribute.
-The `<ul>` will be populated with suggestions as the user types in the text box.
+The `role="list"` attribute is used to communicate the menu as a list, because it will be populated with a list of options.
+Each option has a `role="option"` attribute.

-- The `aria-selected="true"` attribute tells users which  option within the list is selected or not by toggling the value between `true` and `false`.
+The `aria-selected="true"` attribute tells users which  option within the list is selected or not by toggling the value between `true` and `false`.

-- The `tabindex="-1"` attribute means focus can be set to the option programatically when users press certain keys on their keyboard.
-More on this later.
+The `tabindex="-1"` attribute means focus can be set to the option programatically when users press certain keys with the keyboard.
+We'll look at keyboard interaction later.

-- The `data-option-value` attribute stores the select box option value.
-When the user selects an autocomplete option, the select box value is updated accordingly to keep them in-sync.
-This is what ties the enhanced interface with the select box that's used to communicate to the server, when the form is submitted.
+Finally, the `data-option-value` attribute stores the select box option value.
+When the user clicks an autocomplete option, the select box value is updated accordingly to keep them in-sync.
+This is what ties the enhanced interface (what the user sees) with the select box (what the user can't see) that's used to communicate to the server, when the form is submitted.

 **Live Region**

-Sighted users will see the suggestions appear in the menu as they type, but the act of populating the menu isn't determinable for screen reader users, without leaving the text box to explore the menu.
+Sighted users will see the suggestions appear in the menu as they type, but the act of populating the menu isn't determinable to screen reader users, without leaving the text box to explore the menu.

 To provide a comparable experience (principle 1), we can use a live region as first laid out in chapter 2, “Checkout.”
-As the menu is populated, we'll populate the live region with how many results are available—for example, “13 results available.”
+As the menu is populated, we'll also populate the live region with how many results are available—for example, “13 results available.”
 With this information at hand, users can continue typing to narrow the results further, or they can select a suggestion from the menu.

-As the feedback is only useful to screen reader users, it's hidden by using the `visually-hidden` class.
+As the feedback is only useful to screen reader users, it's hidden with the `visually-hidden` class again.

 #### Typing Into The Text Box